-How to make an official information request
+How to make an official information request within New Zealand

 You make an official information request to the Government body that holds the information you want.
 You must be given the information unless there's good reason for it to be kept secret.
 If you're not given the information, you can complain to the Ombudsmen.

 Requests for official information are governed by the OFFICIAL INFORMATION ACT 1982 (central government) and the LOCAL GOVERNMENT OFFICIAL INFORMATION AND MEETINGS ACT 1987 (local government).